 “Digital Marketing will be just Marketing”

-In 2014, we’ve lot to expect from digital marketing, and many trends are emerging and may emerge in near future.
-I tried my best to research and spot trends that will be important to digital marketing industry in India in 2014.
+In 2014, we’ve got to expect from digital marketing, and many trends are emerging and may emerge in the near future.
+I tried my best to research and spot trends that will be important to the digital marketing industry in India in 2014.

 As we know it, this year again digital marketing going to be top on the agenda of many marketers, and they might be looking for innovative ways to market online, reduce cost per lead, increase click-through-rates and conversion rates, and discover what’s hot in digital marketing.

-Now, in 2014, we’ve lot in offing for Digital Marketing, and new trends are emerging, that I’ve listed below.
+Now, in 2014, we have a lot in offing for Digital Marketing, and new trends are emerging, that I’ve listed below.

 #1.
 Shift from Tactical SEO to SEO Strategy

-Last year, with the launch of humming bird update from Google, search engine behavior changed and search engine algorithm improved for better.
-Therefore, SEO has to evolve now from tactical approach to long term SEO strategy.
+Last year, with the launch of hummingbird update from Google, search engine behavior changed and search engine algorithm improved for better.
+Therefore, SEO has to evolve now from a tactical approach to long term SEO strategy.

-Now, SEO strategy is the need of the hour, where you’ll have to
+Now, an SEO strategy is the need of the hour, where you’ll have to

 - define your target audience,